mcnabbian/100-days-of-code/log.md

 **Today's Progress:** Finished pset4!

 **Thoughts:** I thought it wouldn't take me as long because I just had to finish up an indexing error and stuff but, lo and behold, I was getting an incorrect output.
 I spent a good amount of time trying to debug it myself then reached out to the discord community about what the output I was receiving might mean.
 Turns out, when I was filling the byte array with new values, I was storing int values that were too large.
 So, some of that int storage got thrown out, giving me an incorrect byte value.
 All I had to do was switch when I capped the value.
 I was capping the value after adding it to the byte array, but I needed to do it before.
 The 'filter' problem was way more interesting than the tideman problem.
 Tomorrow will the data structures week.

+---
+### Day 68: May 13, 2020

+**Today's Progress:** Watched Week 5 lecture on data structures.

+**Thoughts:** I didn't realize there was another problem to do in pset4, so I'll be going back and starting that probably tomorrow :(